Unleash/unleash/website/docs/contributing/ADRs/front-end/handling-tables.md

 Table handling consists of 4 parts:
 * API call and **server side data handling**
 * persistent table state in URL and localStorage (handled by the usePerisistentTableState hook)
-* column definitions and **client side data handling** (handle either by react-table or custom code)
+* column definitions and **client side data handling** (handled either by react-table or custom code)
-* material UI rendering components
+* Material-UI rendering components

 Data handling consists of:
 * sorting (either server or client side)